Javascript SEO – Best Practices on JS SEO for Beginners

 Avoid situations where browsers have to render your web pages

-Based on primary HTML response, web browsers are required to be able to fully understand what the pages are about and what are your indexing and crawling guidelines.
-If web browsers can’t, you will have a tough time in ranking your page competitively.
+Based on the primary HTML response, web browsers must be able to fully understand what the pages are about and what your indexing and crawling guidelines are.
+If web browsers can’t, you will have a tough time ranking your page competitively.

 Add navigational elements in the initial HTML response

-Every navigational element of your project should be added to the HTML response, such as main navigation, sidebars, footers, and more sections if involved in your project.
+Every navigational element of your project should be added to the HTML response, including main navigation, sidebars, footers, and any additional sections involved in your project.
 The footer contains essential links that reference different web pages of the website.

 Especially in eCommerce sites, the pagination feature is important.
 While infinite scrolling makes a super cool user experience, it might not perform well for web browsers, as they will not interact with your web page.
 So, they cannot trigger any events required to load more content.